 Developers often utilize ready-to-use components to enhance the user experience and performance of their applications.
 When testing a control, most tools are not able to recognize it and are unable to offer adequate verification options.

 The Telerik software testing tool includes an extensive suite of HTML control translators, which abstract out the control specifics.
 These translators can be automated for testing complex control-based applications quickly and easily.
 You can build test automation for most of the new HTML5 tags like input types (number, email, range, search and URL), as well as details, meter, progress and source tags.
-See a full list of the supported components.

 Copyright © 2016, Progress Software Corporation and/or its subsidiaries or affiliates.
 All Rights Reserved.